PolarisMegrez/qphase/docs/user_guide/cli.md

 # CLI Reference

 The `qps` (QPhase Shell) command-line interface is the primary tool for interacting with the QPhase framework.
-It handles project initialization, job execution, plugin management, and configuration.
+It facilitates project initialization, job execution, plugin management, and configuration generation.

 ## Global Options

 All commands support the following global flags:

-*   `--help`: Show help message and exit.
+*   `--help`: Display the help message and exit.
-*   `--version`: Show the version number.
+*   `--version`: Display the installed version number.
-*   `--verbose` / `-v`: Enable debug logging.
+*   `--verbose` / `-v`: Enable verbose debug logging.
-*   `--log-file PATH`: Save logs to a specific file.
+*   `--log-file PATH`: Redirect logs to a specific file.

 ---